vishwaraja21/19AI550_AI_for_Games/Ex.No5_Jumping behavior.md

-# Ex.No: 4  Implementation of Snake game using Steering behaviors
+# Ex.No: 4  Implementation of Jumping behavior
 ### DATE:
 ### REGISTER NUMBER :
 ### AIM:
-To write a python program to simulate the snake game using steering behaviors
+To write a python program to simulate Jumbing behavior.
 ### Algorithm:
 1. Start the program
 2. Import the necessary modules
 3. Initiate the pygame engine and window
-4. Specify the necessary parameter for background,snake and food
+4. Specify the necessary parameter for player height,depth,gravity,jump power.
-5. Create a function for seeking behavior towards the target
+5. Create a game loop to simulate the continuous behavior.
-6. Move the snake towards the target by move function
+6. If Quit button is pressed then quit the pygame window.
-7. Increase the size of snake by wrap around function
+7. Move the player left when left button is pressed
-8.  create a food at location randomly
+8. Move the player right when right button is pressed
-9. In main, create a game loop, move the snake towards the food,check the collision and increase the size
+9. If space bar is pressed then enable the jump by increasing y axis value.
-10. Update the display
+10. land the player and display the player at every timestep
 11. Stop the program
  ### Program: